 - Shake for 30 seconds so the water can dilute the cocktail.
 This is an important step when making any shaken cocktail.

 - If you’re wanting a salted rim, dip the glass in a small plate full of water and then a small plate with salt.

 - Add in the ice cubes.
 Crushed ice or a large cube works well too.

-- Strain the cocktail over the ice and add a lime wedge to garnish.
+- Strain the cocktail over the ice and add a slice of lime or a lime wedge to garnish.

-Quick Tip – Always use fresh-squeezed citrus!
-It’s a must!
+- Always use fresh-squeezed lime juice It’s a must!

 Best Tequila for a Skinny Margarita

 Here are a few of our favorite tequilas.
 You can buy most of these at Target or any beverage store and at most grocery stores.
 They’re all affordable and good quality.